singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project3-Behavioral-Cloning/writeup_report.md

 ![loss_vs_epoch][image7]

-**Further improvements can be made to the simple PI controller used in drive.py to reduce oscillations for the current model.**
+**Further improvements can be made to the simple PI controller used in drive.py to smoothen steering angles for the current model.**